Barnardiston Hall Preparatory School A GSG School

 What The Good Schools Guide saysAdventure and independence encouraged from the outset with form sleepovers.
 ‘We camped with our teacher in the garden when I was 6!’ said one pupil, and this spirit continues up the school.

 Since September 2012 Tim Dodgson BA (history - London) PGCE (Durham).
 Forties.
 First joined the school as newly qualified teacher in 1992.
 Moved to Bedford Prep, returning married and with a young family to Barnardiston as head of history and pastoral care.
 After a brief sojourn as deputy head at Sedbergh, he returned again to Barnardiston as deputy, before stepping into the position of headmaster.
 His wife, Emma, also teaches at the school and both of their children attended before moving on to senior schools.
 The family live in the main school building.
-Has an easy-going manner, calm and a good listener –
+Has an easy-going manner, calm and a good listener – something

 Special Education Needs